-During the 2007-09 period, the Schiffert Health Center conducted a program of practical research in which it tracked injuries and made confidential inquiries if such had been related to alcohol use and misuse.
-The correlation was positive, which confirmed a hypothesis of the center.
-This information was then shared with students to help illustrate negative effects of the misuse or abuse or alcohol.
-The Center plans to repeat this study in upcoming biennium as part of its quality improvement efforts.
-The Director also inquires about alcohol and drug use as part of the compilation of social history for the students she sees to help individuals deal better with personal risks or challenges.
 The Thomas E. Cook Counseling Center offers substance abuse treatment for students at Virginia Tech.
 All students complete initial intake forms and assessment which include an assessment and evaluation of substance use and abuse.
-Approximately 7% of students seen at the Cook Counseling Center meet diagnostic criteria for a substance abuse disorder with alcohol abuse and cannabis use the most frequent substances of abuse, followed by much smaller numbers where hallucinogen abuse, amphetamine and cocaine abuse are diagnosed.
+Approximately 9.7% of students seen at the Cook Counseling Center meet diagnostic criteria for a substance abuse disorder with alcohol abuse and cannabis use the most frequent substances of abuse, followed by much smaller numbers where hallucinogen abuse, amphetamine and cocaine abuse are diagnosed.
 Counselors have noted that substance abuse is a significant issue for an additional 7% of the students evaluated by a staff member.
 Students seen for substance abuse may be treated in individual counseling, group counseling, and psychopharmacologic treatment.
 The Center has a number of staff members with significant experience in treating substance abuse and the leader of the substance abuse group recently received certification as a substance abuse specialist.
-The Center works collaboratively with Hokie Wellness to refer students to appropriate treatment and educational evaluations
+The Center works collaboratively with Hokie Wellness to refer students to appropriate treatment and educational evaluations.